 There are currently many actuarial contracting opportunities in Ireland.

-Actuaries work in contracting roles enticed by the flexibility and enhanced actuarial salaries that are often available.
+An actuarial contractor is often enticed by the flexibility and enhanced actuarial salaries that are available.
 Actuarial contracting involves performing a role for a defined period and not being paid via payroll as an employee of the company but charging a daily rate typically as a limited company actuarial consultant.

 Actuarial contracting in Ireland has become more of an option for employees to consider than it has in the past.
-The daily actuarial salary rates on offer are attractive (they can be up to 50% above an employee’s salary) and they entice people out of permanent roles.
+The daily actuarial salary rates on offer are attractive (they can be up to 50% above an employee’s salary) and they entice people out of permanent actuarial jobs.

 The effect, on actuarial salaries, is three-fold:

-- creating a vacancy that is filled by recruiting a new external employee to fill the role at a higher rate than the previous incumbent
+- creating an actuarial vacancy that is filled by recruiting a new external employee to fill the role at a higher rate than the previous incumbent

-- an employee being offered a higher remuneration to stay rather than accept a contract elsewhere.
+- an employee being offered a higher remuneration to stay rather than accept an actuarial contract elsewhere.

 Below, we will examine some example actuarial contracting roles we have filled in the past:

 1. Example Non-life Actuarial Contracting role in Ireland